-There are several different types of gangrene including:
+There are several different types of gangrene, each with different causes.

 Who is at risk for gangrene?

-- Diabetes: Diabetes damages nerves and blood vessels.
-Diabetes causes wounds to heal more slowly.
-Slow healing wounds are at increased risk for infection.
-Feet are especially at risk for infection as a complication of diabetes.
+- Diabetes: This condition damages your nerves and blood vessels.
+It also causes wounds to heal more slowly.
+Slow-healing wounds face a higher risk of infection.
+Infections in your feet are a common complication of diabetes.

 Symptoms and Causes

-If a bacterial infection causes gangrene, other signs and symptoms may also include:
+If a bacterial infection causes gangrene, you may have signs and symptoms that include:

 - Loss of appetite.

-- Sores and blisters that bleed and release foul-smelling pus.
+- Sores and blisters that release blood or foul-smelling pus.